School Committee - October 11, 2023

 The goal of this is not to arrive at answers, but to browbeat parents like me and make me feel bad for denying left-wing orthodoxy.

-We have to have new leadership.
+Dr. Patel, we have to have new leadership.

-We have to have a new leadership class that says no.
+We have to have a new leadership class that says no. It's the most important word in the English language.

 We don't say it enough.